samuel-jimenez/GramEditor/docs/src/languages/diff.md

 # Diff

-Diff support is available natively in Tehanu.
+Diff support is available natively in Gram.

 - Tree-sitter: [zed-industries/the-mikedavis/tree-sitter-diff](https://github.com/the-mikedavis/tree-sitter-diff)

 ## Configuration

-Tehanu will not attempt to format diff files and has [`remove_trailing_whitespace_on_save`](https://tehanu.liten.app/docs/configuring-zed#remove-trailing-whitespace-on-save) and [`ensure-final-newline-on-save`](https://tehanu.liten.app/docs/configuring-zed#ensure-final-newline-on-save) set to false.
+Gram will not attempt to format diff files and has [`remove_trailing_whitespace_on_save`](https://gram.liten.app/docs/configuring-zed#remove-trailing-whitespace-on-save) and [`ensure-final-newline-on-save`](https://gram.liten.app/docs/configuring-zed#ensure-final-newline-on-save) set to false.

-Tehanu will automatically recognize files with `patch` and `diff` extensions as Diff files.
-To recognize other extensions, add them to `file_types` in your Tehanu settings.json:
+Gram will automatically recognize files with `patch` and `diff` extensions as Diff files.
+To recognize other extensions, add them to `file_types` in your Gram settings.json:

 ```json [settings]
   "file_types": {